i2bc/SURFMAP/README.md

 <!-- <details>
 <summary><h3>Use of the docker image with the <code>--docker</code> option</h3></summary>

-Since the version 2.0.0, wether you want to use SURFMAP from a Docker container or from a local install, the same command-line interface has to be used (`surfmap -h`).
+Since the version 2.0.0, whether you want to use SURFMAP from a Docker container or from a local install, the same command-line interface has to be used (`surfmap -h`).
 The difference is that for running SURFMAP on a container (recommended way) you just have to add the `--docker` as an extra argument to the other required/optional basic arguments.

-The reason is that we have managed the CLI usage so that it is called in exactly the same way wether you use SURFMAP from a local install or through its Docker image.
+The reason is that we have managed the CLI usage so that it is called in exactly the same way whether you use SURFMAP from a local install or through its Docker image.
 Concretely, when using the Docker image, you will not have to deal with volumes binding; all you'll have to do is simply add the `--docker` option in your command.

 </details> -->

-## Generate a protein surface 2D map of a feature
+## Generate a 2D map of a feature's protein surface

 Two inputs are required:
 - a PDB file
-- a key referring to a feature to map:
+- a valid key referring to a feature to map:
   - `kyte_doolittle`
   - `wimley_white`
   - `stickiness`